cdslaborg/paramonted/generic/2/_includes/specdram.md

 ### proposalAdaptationPeriod

 The simulation specification `proposalAdaptationPeriod` is a positive-valued scalar of type `integer`.
 Every `proposalAdaptationPeriod` calls to the objective function, the parameters of the proposal distribution will be updated.
-The smaller the value of `proposalAdaptationPeriod`, the easier it will be for the sampler kernel to adapt the proposal distribution to the covariance structure of the objective function.
+The smaller the value of `proposalAdaptationPeriod`, the easier for the sampler kernel to adapt the proposal distribution to the covariance structure of the objective function.
 However, this will happen at the expense of slower simulation runtime as the adaptation process can become computationally expensive, particularly for very high dimensional objective functions (`ndim >> 1`).
 The larger the value of `proposalAdaptationPeriod`, the easier it will be for the sampler kernel to keep the sampling efficiency close to the requested target acceptance rate range (if specified via the input variable targetAcceptanceRate).
 However, too large values for `proposalAdaptationPeriod` will only delay the adaptation of the proposal distribution to the global structure of the objective function that is being sampled.
-If `outputChainSize <= proposalAdaptationPeriod` holds, then no adaptive updates to the proposal distribution will be made.
+If `outputChainSize <= proposalAdaptationPeriod` holds, no adaptive updates to the proposal distribution will be made.
 The default value is `4 * ndim`, where `ndim` is the dimension of the domain of the objective function to be sampled.

 Related specifications: [proposalAdaptationCount](#proposaladaptationcount), [proposalAdaptationCountGreedy](#proposaladaptationcountgreedy), [proposalAdaptationPeriod](#proposaladaptationperiod).<br>

 ### proposalDelayedRejectionCount

-The simulation specification `proposalAdaptationPeriod` is a non-negative-valued scalar of type `integer` representing the total number of stages for which rejections of new proposals will be tolerated by MCMC sampler before going back to the previously accepted point (state).
+The simulation specification `proposalAdaptationPeriod` is a non-negative-valued scalar of type `integer` representing the total number of stages for which rejections of new proposals will be tolerated by the MCMC sampler before going back to the previously accepted point (state).
 The condition `0 <= proposalDelayedRejectionCount <= 1000` must hold.
 Possible values are:

 +   `proposalDelayedRejectionCount = 0`